worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 #### The code

-We interviewed many folk that have contributed to beach projects, and a common theme came up; it takes too long to get up and running, people get left behind and code quickly becomes messy with many hands touching a small codebase.
+I interviewed many folks that have contributed to open source or company side projects.
+A common theme came up; it takes too long to get up and running, people get left behind and code quickly becomes messy with many hands touching a small codebase.

 Gift the team some code to get going.
 You should have a good idea what the team will be building, with what tools.
 It will also take a long time to get approval, repos setup, and build servers running.
 Kick this off as early as possible.

 You should have enough information to throw together some sample code for the team to use.
-It is important to keep the sample codebase as slim as possible, it is not there to show everything that a framework can do, it's just enough to get something running, think tracer bullet.
+It is important to keep the sample codebase as slim as possible, it is not there to show everything that a framework can do, it's just enough to get something running, think [tracer bullet](https://growsmethod.com/practices/TracerBullets.html){:target="_blank"  rel="noreferrer"} .

-It is also important to document this step, READMEs are important, the team will benefit by having a well documented, easy to understand codebase, onboarding will be easy, and those lessons can be taken forward to the team, not only improving the projects onboarding, but future clients.
+It is also important to document this step, READMEs are important, the team will benefit by having a well documented, easy to understand codebase, onboarding will be easy, and those lessons can be taken forward to the team, not only improving the projects onboarding, but future teams.

->
-We decided to create 2 projects, with okta authentication and deployed to GCP.
+During the pilot we decided to create 2 projects, with okta authentication and deployed to GCP.
 The code was produced using TDD, was small and simple, however functional.
->

 - Both front and back used Okta for authentication.
 - One endpoint returning a simple message
 - A front end that could integrate with the endpoint
 - A build pipeline that tests and deploys
 - Terraform that builds the infrastructure
 - Readmes, don’t forget the readmes!
->

 We also attached a git tag to the base code, reach out if you would find this useful.

 ---